RavenfieldCommunity/HavenM/README.md

 HavenM includes a **complete revamp** of the SpecOps mode, making it more dynamic and challenging:

 - **Dynamic enemy spawns**, ensuring unpredictable encounters.
-- **Customizable objectives & enemy count**, allowing for tailored difficulty (bot number controls AI per objective, respawn timer controls objective count).
+- **Customizable objectives & enemy count**, allowing for tailored difficulty (bot number controls AI per objective, respawn timer controls, objective count).
 - AI **exits vehicles** when the player is nearby to engage in direct combat.
 - AI **flanks and ambushes players** based on skill level.
   - **Normal & lower-skill bots** rush to the player's last known position.
   - **Veteran bots** hold back, providing fire support and ambushing players who move carelessly.
 - **Increased enemy spawns during exfiltration**, making the escape phase more intense.
-- AI **no longer needs direct line of sight to fire flares**—they react when alerted instead.
+- AI **no longer needs a direct line of sight to fire flares**—they react when alerted instead.

 # Installation
 Copy this command, Win+R to open "Run" windows, paste it, and press Enter.